gpagano97/TASE-RK-methods/README.md

 These codes are explained in detail in the manuscript “A MATLAB implementation of TASE-RK methods”, by Dajana Conte, Giovanni Pagano, Beatrice Paternoster (Department of Mathematics, University of Salerno, Italy), accepted for publication in the Journal of Approximation Software (JAS).

 # Input and output arguments
+The function TASERK.m applies the chosen TASE-RK method to solve a selected initial value problem.
+We describe the input and output arguments of TASERK.m below.

 • Input arguments